Learn about investing in Lucid Motors stock now that the SPAC merger with Churchill Capital Corp IV (CCIV) is official.

 What’s Going on with Lucid Motors and Churchill Capital Corp IV (CCIV)?

 Churchill Capital Corp IV is already a publicly-traded company.
-The acquisition would make Lucid Motors a public company.
+The acquisition will make Lucid Motors a public company.

 Other prominent CCIV Operating Partners include Sir Jony Ive (original designer of the iPhone) and Allen Mullaly, former CEO of Ford Motor Company.